22 Different Types of Beetles in the UK

 Longhorn beetles typically have antennae that are significantly longer than their bodies.

-You can find the Golden-flowered grey longhorn beetles feeding on a wide range of plant species.
+You can find the Golden-flowered grey longhorn beetles feeding on various plant species.

 Adults feed on cow parsley, hogweed, and nettles, while the larvae live and feed on plants like thistles.

-Around the middle and eastern parts of England, you can look for the beetles between the months of April and August in damp meadows and hedgerows.
-In recent years, it has significantly increased in prevalence.
+Around the middle and eastern parts of England, you can look for the beetles in damp meadows and hedgerows between April and August.
+In recent years, its prevalence has significantly increased.

 4. Tansy Beetle